 “It’s gratifying to find a clear example of an important process in galaxy evolution,” said Kenney.
 “I enjoy digging through evidence to assemble a story about what happens to galaxies.
 I’ve come to think of myself as an intergalactic forensic pathologist — someone who studies the bodies of galaxies seeking evidence of traumatic events responsible for the present state of the galaxy.”

 The paper is titled “Transformation of a Virgo Cluster Dwarf Irregular Galaxy by Ram Pressure Stripping: IC3418 and its Fireballs.”
-It will be submitted to Astrophysical Journal.
+It will be submitted to the Astrophysical Journal.
 Co-authors include Hugh H. Crowl, William Dague, Marla Geha, and Pavel Jachym.